 By Logan Macaluso

-This story is part of a series of Q&As with newly-elected members of Indiana General Assembly.
-Some responses have been edited for brevity and clarity.
+This story is part of a series of Q&As with newly-elected members of the Indiana General Assembly.

-Question: What are your main goals as a state representative?
+Question: What are your main goals as a state senator?

 Q: What motivated you to run for office?

 A: I’ve had desire to serve – a desire to shape Indiana’s future.
 I’ve been a lawyer in my private sector life for 27 years and have had the opportunity to see how Indiana law can work and not work so well.
 Probably, one of the things that motivated me to want to serve is actually seeing the application of law to real people and real life circumstances.

 Q: What local issues are you most passionate about?

 A: In my district, we have five very different economies, and they have local needs that arise.
 An effective legislature needs to have a real tight and open dialogue with their partners in local government.
 What I strive to do is work cooperatively with our partners in local government because so much of what we do impacts them.